-An important aspect of the generation of an SST-CDR is the need to use SST retrievals from several consecutive missions, and this inevitably implies different satellite radiometer designs and characteristics Traceability to SI temperature standards ((Taylor and Thompson, 2008)) is an important factor in generating SST CDRs with data from multiple satellite missions.
+An important aspect of the generation of an SST-CDR is the need to use SST retrievals from several consecutive missions, and this inevitably implies different satellite radiometer designs and characteristics.
+Traceability to SI temperature standards ((Taylor and Thompson, 2008)) is an important factor in generating SST CDRs with data from multiple satellite missions.
 Additionally, overlap of data derived from successive instruments is helpful - if not vital - to the generation of all satellite-based CDRs.
-Another aspect to generating SST-CDRs is the use of compatible algorithms to derive SST from the top-of-atmosphere (toa) infrared radiance measurements, but the algorithms for screening cloud-contaminated pixels and for correcting for the effects of clear-sky atmospheric effects, have to be optimized for the characteristics of each radiometer, so identical algorithms cannot be justifiably applied to the measurements of successive instruments.
+Another aspect to generating multi-satellite SST-CDRs is the use of compatible algorithms to derive SST from the top-of-atmosphere (toa) infrared radiance measurements.
+Nevertheless the algorithms for screening cloud-contaminated pixels and for correcting for the effects of clear-sky atmospheric effects, have to be optimized for the characteristics of each radiometer, so identical algorithms cannot be justifiably applied to the measurements of successive instruments.
 Nevertheless, continuity can be aided by using similar algorithm formulations.
-Compatibility with the MODIS SST algorithms ((Kilpatrick et al., 2015)) has been a guiding principle to our approach to driving SST from VIIRS data.
+Compatibility with the MODIS SST algorithms ((Kilpatrick et al., 2015)) has been a guiding principle to our approach to deriving SST from VIIRS data.
 Of course, this does not mean that the MODIS algorithms have to be “frozen in time.”
 Instead, an iterative approach has been adopted in which algorithm improvements derived from VIIRS can be applied to MODIS, if appropriate, in subsequent reprocessing.

 The required accuracies for an SST CDR are based on the expected magnitude of a climate change signal, and are an accuracy of 0.1K and a stability of 0.04K decade-1 ((Ohring et al., 2005)).
 Ohring et al. (2005) define “accuracy” as the measured bias or systematic error of the measurements, i.e. the difference between a short-term average measured value and the physical value; they define short-term average as “the average of a sufficient number of successive measurements of the variable under identical conditions, such that the random error is negligible relative to the systematic error.”
-In turn “stability may be thought of as the extent to which the accuracy remains constant with time.
+In turn, “stability may be thought of as the extent to which the accuracy remains constant with time.
 Stability is measured by the maximum excursion of the short-term-average measured value of a variable under identical conditions over a decade.
 The smaller the maximum excursion, the greater the stability of the dataset.”
 It is very challenging to achieve such values of accuracy and stability of SSTs, and thus far this performance has not been demonstrated.
-Indeed, demonstrating the true accuracy of satellite-derived SSTs, which is done by comparison with independent measurements ((Kilpatrick et al., 2001); (Corlett et al., 2006); (Minnett, 2010)), requires an understanding of the accuracies of the validating sensors and algorithms used to process their data, and of the variability introduced by the method of comparison ((Embury et al., 2012)).
+Indeed, demonstrating the true accuracy of satellite-derived SSTs, which is done by comparison with independent measurements ((Kilpatrick et al., 2001); (Corlett et al., 2006); (Minnett, 2010)), requires a concomitant understanding of the accuracies of the validating sensors and algorithms used to process their data, and of the variability introduced by the method of comparison ((Embury et al., 2012)).

 The temperature structure at the sea surface is complex, with temporal and spatial variability on many scales.
 Satellite measurements on horizontal scale of order 1 km do not resolve smaller scale variations, such as surface renewal events ((Banerjee, 1978); (Jessup et al., 2009; Soloviev and Schlüssel, 1994)).
-Infrared radiometers on earth observation satellites detect the emission from the sea surface - after modification by passage through the atmosphere - which has its origin in the electromagnetic skin layer on the aqueous side of the air-sea interface.
-We refer to the SST derived through infrared radiometry as SSTskin.
+Infrared radiometers on earth observation satellites detect the emission from the sea surface which has its origin in the electromagnetic skin layer on the aqueous side of the air-sea interface and is modified by passage through the intervening atmosphere.
+Thus, ee refer to the SST derived through infrared radiometry as SSTskin.